hanulpark98/BTC-screening/README.md

 # BTC-screening
 An interpretable biliary tract cancer risk prediction machine learning model for patients with benign biliary tract disease conditions or suspected conditions

-## Input clinical variables of the BTC-screening model
+## Required input clinical variables of the BTC-screening model
 The following variables are presented in order, each with its required unit for valid input:

     1. Regular_daily_activity (hr/day)